mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 That is characteristic of a human being.
 Birds or dogs don’t think in that way.
 When they feel hungry, they just bite, just eat. *[Laughter.]*

-Dogs, they bark at you.
+Dogs bark at you.
 When you pass a certain home, immediately they appear and bark at you.
-I don’t like the dog barking at me. *[He laughs.]* But, nothing to do.
-Sometimes, well, just one word, with a very simple word you can stop it.
+I don’t like the dog barking at me. *[He laughs.]* But, I have nothing to do.
+Well, sometimes, just one word, with a very simple word you can stop it.
 Don’t give a gentle word, just a simple word: “*shut up*”. *[Laughter.]*

 *[Tape change.]*